wenjian80/soak8_lab/README.md

 ## Step 9: 9_Operator.sh
 **[Run on master node ONLY]**

+Refer to  [prepare your Oracle SOA Suite in Kubernetes environment](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) for more details.

 1. **This script run on on master node ONLY.**
 2. The script pull the necessary repo to install weblogic operator and scripts.
 3. it also create the necessary k8 namespace to be used, such as soans, opns.